martakarass/adeptdata/README.md

 # adeptdata

-The goal of `adeptdata` is to host the data used in vignettes for `adept` R package.
+Package `adeptdata` was created to host raw accelerometry data sets and their derivatives.
+Some of them are used in the corresponding `adept` package.

 ### Installation